 Free software for calculating True Position.
 For Windows and Mac.

-True position is the theoretical location of the hole or feature
+True position is the deviation from the theoretical location of the hole or feature

 as shown on the drawing.
 A True Position of 0.000 would mean the